myrne/faithful/README.md

 * `return`, `fulfill` - returns a promise that has been fulfilled with specified value.
 * `throw`, `fail` - returns a promise that has failed with specified error.
+* `throwHard` - only for debugging or simple scripting purposes, this method will do two things: First, it throws an error in the current tick (which will cause the promise to be rejected).
+After that, during the next tick, it writes the error stack to the console and ends the Node.js process with `process.exit(1)`.
+Doing so helps make failures visible, without needing to add manual error handling somewhere in the promise chain.
 * `log` - logs the fulfillment value of a promise with `console.log`.
 * `dir` - logs the fulfillment value of a promise with `console.dir`.
 * `makePromise` - the function that is exported by [make-promise](http://npmjs.org/package/make-promise), powered by [Promiscuous](https://npmjs.org/package/promiscuous).